alecazam/kram/README.md

 T - toggle tangent generation

-↓ - advance bundle/folder image (can traverse zip of ktx/ktx2 files), displays list, esc to get out of list
+↓ - advance bundle/folder image (can traverse zip of ktx/ktx2 files), displays list, esc to get out of list → - advance counterpart (can see png, then encodes if viewing folders).
+Not yet finished.

 ```